-There were three hates crimes reported on Bellevue College's main campus in 2016 in on-campus geography.
-One was fondling characterized as gender bias.
-There was on report of intimidation based on race.
-There was one vandalism/destruction of property characterized as sexual orientation bias.
-There were no reported hate crimes in 2017.
-Hate crimes for 2018 will be added to the report when received, and published in next year's report.
+In 2017, two reports of Simple Assault were reported on Bellevue College's main campus (on-campus), characterized as being based on religion bias.
+In 2018 two Vandalism/Destruction of property crimes were reported on campus; one was characterized as race bias, and one as ethnicity bias.
+Hate crimes for 2019 will be added to the report when received, and published in next year's report.